 Ask the nihilist is (s) he has any sound or valid arguments in favor of his position or against yours.
 Logicians call this “Check mate.”

-Knowledge does in fact obtain because its denial refutes itself.
+Knowledge does in fact obtain because the denial of knowledge refutes itself (as unknowable).

 One final note: The fact is that all language presupposes the legitimacy of the principle of the excluded middle, since word definitions (semantic content more generally) derive their meanings ultimately from what they exclude.
 Nihilists then do what they challenge in others — when they do the challenging.

 In other words, by the word “car” in English, we mean “not a tree, not a house,” etc. etc. This follows from the fact that Every language has a limited number of semantic terms and referents.
-People (whom you might call Psycho linguists) actually count this stuff.
-Damn.
+People (whom you might call psycho-linguists) actually count this stuff.

 Self-conscious Nihilists are only trying to bully you with “apparent logic” into their camp.
 Do not be deceived by the veneer of civility.
 It is but a ruse to manage you and they will take any linguistic course of trickery, including deliberate lying and manipulation — to manage it.
 Do not be surprised when they quit the logic game and begin swearing at you like the devil or threaten to bomb your house, or take a hammer to your favorite appliance, if you do not become a Nihilist.